Enrique Flores Magón: Biography

 Upon their release from prison in January 1903, the brothers returned to publishing El Hijo del Ahuizote and, on 5 February of that year, Enrique Flores Magón drew a banner declaring "The Constitution is Dead", which they hung in front of its offices.

 On 2 April 1903, they and other liberals stormed a pro-Díaz demonstration and succeeded in turning it into an anti-Díaz event, calling for the dictator's death.
-On 11 April Enrique Flores Magón was arrested again; he was later released, but subject to a ban on publishing any written materials.
+On 11 April, Magón was arrested again; he was later released, but subject to a ban on publishing any written materials.
 As a result, Enrique and Ricardo left Mexico for the United States, arriving in Laredo, Texas in late 1903.

 Enrique lived in several cities around the U.S. and Canada, concealing his identity, constantly changing address, and frequently losing contact with Ricardo.
 In St. Louis, he helped draft the platform of the Mexican Liberal Party (PLM).